About

 • Certified Meditation Teacher in Mindfulness & Compassion—The Path

-• Certified Sound Bath Practitioner—Auster Sound Method
+• Certified Sound Meditation Practitioner—Auster Sound Method

-• Life Coach—Coach U
+• Life Coach Certificate—Coach U

 • Women’s Circle Facilitator